valkey-io/valkey-doc/README.md

 The files under `topics/` are generic documentation pages.
 The `index.md` page is a starting point.

-In the top of these files, there's a frontmatter metadata section, between two linkes of three dashes (`---`).
+In the top of these files, there's a frontmatter metadata section, between two lines of three dashes (`---`).
 These are YAML fields of which we use only the `title` field (and possibly `linkTitle`).
 The title field is used instead of an H1 heading in each of the pages.

 ### Clients, modules, libraries, tools

-We maintain links to clients, module, libraries and tool in various langauges in JSON files stored under `clients/`, `modules/`, `libraries/` and `tools/` respectively.
+We maintain links to clients, modules, libraries and tools in various langauges in JSON files stored under `clients/`, `modules/`, `libraries/` and `tools/` respectively.